AnhBlockchainQA/peeba-automation-test/README.md

    - Clone the repo

 2. Test run command line:
-   - We support several test command line for properly custom the test execution:
+   - We support several test command line for properly custom the test execution.

 2.1.
 Run with Firefox driver:
    - Use: mvn clean test -Dbrowser=firefox
-   - Note: Chrome is run by default so no need to pass -Dbrowser=chrome 2.2.
+   - Note: Chrome is run by default so no need to pass -Dbrowser=chrome

+2.2.
 Run with specific test suite:
    - User: mvn clean test -DsuiteXMLFile=/path/to/testng.xml

 2.3.
 Run with different env:
    - To do so, please create the application-{env}.properties file inside resources folder, and define all the necessary properties like application.url, etc...
    - For running the test, user: mvn clean test -Dspring.profiles.active={env} with {env} is the name of env that we have binded application properties file.

 2.4.
 Generate report:
    - Use: mvn allure:report

 2.5.
 Visualize the report:
    - Use: mvn allure:serve